GuoRan7771/Guo_s_Apps/README.md

 </div>

 4. Once AltStore is installed on your iPhone, go to:
    **Settings → General → VPN & Device Management → Developer App → Trust AltStore**

+   If you haven’t enabled Developer Mode yet, you also need to:
+   **Settings → Privacy & Security → Scroll to the bottom → Developer Mode → Turn it on and your device will restart automatically**

 ---